jonesstoen/FiskeKlar/modelling/MODELING.md

 ## Introduction

-This document show our system modeling used in our application.
+This document shows our system modeling used in our application.
 It contains use case diagrams and use-case-description, a class diagram and activity diagrams.
 The models help to visualize and explain the structure for the app, behavior and user interactions.

 ---